confidential-computing/governance/terminology/common-terminology.md

 While the aforementioned terms help describe how a TEE may be packaged, this does not imply that a specific packaging will meet a meaningful set deployment requirements.
 As a result, it is important to define a minimal set of functional prerequisites which a deployable instance of the package must incorporate.
 Where these functional prerequisites are not met in deployment, the aforementioned terms themselves should not be used.

-Mutually Assured Secure Channel – Confidential information will go to and/or from a TEE.
-To accomplish this in a way which inhibits man-in-the-middle attacks / hijacking, a technology which allows a Mutually Assured Secure Channel must be used in both provision time and runtime.
-One viable technology for this function includes TLS with Negotiated Finite Field Diffie-Hellman (RFC 7919) [^4] key exchange.
+Mutually Authenticated and Encrypted Channel – Confidential information will go to and/or from a TEE.
+To accomplish this in a way which inhibits man-in-the-middle attacks / hijacking, a technology which allows a mutually authenticated and encrypted channel must be used in both provision time and runtime, such as Transport Layer Security (TLS) Protocol Version 1.3 (RFC 8446) [^4].

 Firmware Definitive Evidence Generation – Loading of a TEE is typically not straight from disk binary.
 For example, an Operating System may lay elements of code and data into memory.
 This gives the operating system a chance to make changes.
 As a result, any Evidence regarding the files loaded directly into a TEE must either be fingerprinted by the firmware in a way the OS cannot manipulate or decrypted by the TEE's application using keys not available to the OS.